-This article is a breakdown of a recently published review paper, Harnessing the Power of Microbiome Assessment Tools as Part of Neuroprotective Nutrition and Lifestyle Medicine Interventions by Miguel Mateas.
+This article focuses on a breakdown of a recently published review paper on the microbiota-gut-brain axis, Harnessing the Power of Microbiome Assessment Tools as Part of Neuroprotective Nutrition and Lifestyle Medicine Interventions by Miguel Mateas.
 Breakdown written by Keith Reed, and adapted into graphic form by Connor Wander with help from AceVolkovStudios.

-Miguel recently came on the SFS podcast to break down his new review paper!
+Miguel recently came on the SFS podcast to break down his new review paper and talk about the microbiota-gut-brain axis!
 Check it out!

 If you missed his first podcast with us, give it a listen!